buildingSMART/foundation-API/OAuth2Examples.md

     POST https://example.com/opencde/oauth2/token?grant_type=authorization_code&code=<your_access_code>

-The access token will be returned as JSON in the response body and is an arbitrary string, guaranteed to not exceed 255 characters length.
+The access token will be returned as JSON in the response body and is an arbitrary string.
+There is no maximum length, per [oauth2 documentation](https://tools.ietf.org/html/rfc6749#section-1.4).

 **Example Response**